joshusooyaa/etch-a-sketch/README.md

 3. Create an event listener that checks when user updates background color
     * On change, check for all grid-items that are the exact same color and change them to the new background color.

+**Clear Drawing**\
+This is fairly straight forward with everything already set up.
+We have `clearGrid` as an option, but we also have 'drawn' classes indicating what divs have been drawn in and what haven't.
+And since clear doesn't need to add or remove grids, it doesn't make sense to use this.
+So instead we'll create a new function to call that will check for all drawn grids, and set their color to the background color.
+1. Create button with event listener on click
+2. Call `resetGrid` which contains the above explained functionality.